Itching For a Cure

 Dermatological or Neuological Sensation

 An acute irritating sensation in your skin could last a minute or longer.
 It can flare up on your arm, hand, leg, foot, neck, scalp, nose, torso, crotch, or any other part of your body.
-Chronic itch lasts more than six weeks.
+Chronic itching lasts more than six weeks.
 If your itch is frequent or ongoing, what do dermatologists recommend you try before making an appointment?

 Eczema is the itch that rashes.